-I wish I had wrote this, but I read it in a book, details following.
+I wish I had written this, but I read it in a book, details following.
 Enjoy.

 A poor little cricket